gek169/Simple_ISA/README.md

 	I would recommend region-aligning all libraries, unless they are extremely small.
 10) There is a known bug/feature of SISA's program loader- if the file is smaller than 16 megabytes, isa.c will load a single "255" byte at the very end.
 This may be an issue if you were relying on it being a zero, like the rest of memory.
-11) If you are concerned about the size of your binary (You probably shouldn't be) then use farpagel and farpagest to write your own "bootloader" of sorts- construct the memory layout before beginning main program execution.
+11) If you want to reduce your binary size, try using $+value+, @+value+, section, farpagest, and farpagel.
+You can unpack your binary at boot time.
 ### Project ideas

 This repository is written primarily as an educational or recreational asset- I know it serves little practical purpose.